 “There isn’t any significant difference between the various brands of whiskey, or cigarettes or beer.
 They are all about the same.
 And so are the cake mixes and the detergents, and the margarines… The manufacturer who dedicates his advertising to building the most sharply defined personality for his brand will get the largest share of the market at the highest profit.”

-GREAT IDEAS.
-Big ideas come from the subconscious.
-This applies in art, in science and in marketing.
+GREAT IDEAS COME FROM THE SUBCONSCIOUS.
 Promise the customer to save them a problem in their lives and deliver.
 Do not use clichés: say something that people have never heard before.
 Advertising which promises no benefit to the consumer does not sell, yet most campaigns contain no promise whatsoever.